Dowell Loggains: Arkansas

 On June 14, 2021, Loggains was hired by head coach Sam Pittman as tight ends coach at the University of Arkansas, his alma mater.

-South Carolina Gamecocks
+South Carolina

 Loggains was hired as offensive coordinator and quarterbacks coach for the University of South Carolina on December 13, 2022.
 His contract is three years long with a salary of $1 million per year.
+In 2023, his offense ranked 12th out of 14 teams in the SEC in points per game and last in the SEC in rushing yards per game.

+South Carolina struggled to begin the 2024 season, being ranked as of the worst offensive teams in the SEC through the first five games.
+Despite the early difficulties, the team finished 9–3 and with the third-best rushing offense in the conference.

+Appalachian State

+On December 7, 2024, Loggains was hired by Appalachian State as the 23rd head coach in school history.